CV tips for teaching assistants

 Tailor your CV

 Taking the time to research the school and the role reflects well on you and should have a positive influence on the individual looking to hire.
+And who knows?
+It just might give you the edge you need to land your dream job!

 Put your qualifications centre stage